Music of Mali: The impact of the 2012 Coup d’état on Malian Music

 Music was outlawed in August 2012 by MUJAO as a direct result of the Malian Coup d’état.
 Most musicians in the North fled the country alongside an estimated 500,000 fellow Malians.
-An announcement from MUJAO spokesman, Osama Ould Abdel Kaderjustified the ban stating that “We do not want Satan’s music.
+An announcement from MUJAO spokesman, Osama Ould Abdel Kader justified the ban stating that “We do not want Satan’s music.
 In its place there will be Quranic verse.
 Shari’a demands this”.
 Islam is a fundamental part of Malian society, which is intertwined with music.
 Music which was deemed “Un Islamic” has been at the centre of religious life in Mali which arguably connected national and religious identity.
 Music has been an effective means of socialisation and cohesion in Malian society.
 Due to the imposition of the Salafist doctrine by Ansar Dine, which was incongruous with traditional Malikite Sunni Islam which makes up most of the majority if the Islamic population in Mali.
 The doctrine of Mali questioned morality, religion, and everyday life for Malians.
 The more radical form of Salafism in Mali was seen on May 5, 2012, when Ansar al-Din attacked the tomb of Islamic saints in Timbuktu which was highly condemned by the government who issued a statement on national television describing the act as “unspeakable in the name of Islam”.
 Islamists proceeded to violently enforce the ban of music on Malian musicians.
 Ahmed Ag Kaedi, a famed Tuareg guitarist received a threat that he would lose his fingers if he ever played guitar again.
-Islamists further destroyed his guitars, microphones, and amps by dousing them in petrol and setting them alite.
+Islamists further destroyed his guitars, microphones, and amps by dousing them in petrol and setting them alight.